 There are plenty of doctor-led clear aligner treatment options, like Invisalign or ClearCorrect.
-In addition to being the two biggest clear aligner brands out there, these treatments offer a best of both worlds scenario: discreet treatment with robust doctor oversight.
+In addition to being the two biggest clear aligner brands out there, these treatments offer a best-of-both-worlds scenario: discreet treatment with robust doctor oversight.

-Clear aligners are nearly invisible, so you can discreetly straighten your smile without changing up your appearance.
+Clear aligners are nearly invisible, so you can discreetly straighten your smile without changing your appearance.
 Since they’re removable, you can take them out for meals.
 This means you won’t have to restrict your diet during treatment like you would with traditional options.

 Self-ligating braces eliminate the need for elastics, which means your treatment check-ins won’t need to occur as frequently.
-Self-ligating braces can be made of metal or of ceramic.
+Self-ligating braces can be made of metal or ceramic.
 Lingual braces are bonded on the backs of the teeth instead of the front, so treatment occurs completely out of sight.

 If you are under 18, you may qualify for NHS braces, and the full cost of your treatment will be funded by the National Health Service.